OSGeo/grass-website/content/learn/_index.en.md

 with different workflows and [books](/learn/books).
-There is also a [Google Scholar](https://scholar.google.com/citations?user=gJ0ZB0cAAAAJ) profile that keeps track of scientific publications and applications of GRASS GIS in diverse fields.
+There is also a [Google Scholar](https://scholar.google.com/citations?user=gJ0ZB0cAAAAJ) profile that keeps track of scientific publications and applications of GRASS GIS in different domains.
 You may even [try GRASS online](/learn/tryonle) to get a feeling of its capabilities!